CRJFisher/code-charter/code-charter-vscode/Planning.md

   - [ ] Search bar at the top of the sidebar
   - [ ] Track and restore chart state
     - [ ] Add caching for node locations
+  - Add a status icon in the sidebar items to indicate:
+        - are function summaries done
+          - are they partially done i.e. some out of date (this relates to code-change detection work)
+        - are module summaries done
+      -

+## Epics

+- Call-tree customisation
+  - Pick an arbitrary node e.g. as a code-action when cursor is on a function name, and see the call tree from that node
+  - Display any 'calling' nodes as 'out' edges which can be added if the user wants to see them
+  - Allow the user to edit trees to fill-in missing nodes
+  - Allow the user to remove unwanted nodes.
+Leave a (+) button to add them back

 ## Fixes